I just finished my chronic illness bathroom makeover!

 7. Comfort Is Key!

 The first suggestion is something I have been doing for years.
 My body cannot handle standing doing my hair or makeup.
 And forget sitting on the toilet lid.
-A folding chair in the bathroom provides a comfortable place to relax as I take care of after-shower business, do my hair, or makeup.
+A folding chair in the bathroom provides a comfortable place to relax as I take care of after-shower business and do my hair or makeup.
 I tuck it behind the towel hanging on the bar next to the sink when not in use.

 Speaking of comfort….. a bidet is excellent for when I need a little extra cleaning!